pattyg4/GRAD521_DMPPATTY_2020/index.md

 2)	A metadata example similar to what I might generate follows the EML protocol.
 Seerangan, K., & Thangavelu, M. (2014).
 Arbuscular mycorrhizal and dark septate endophyte fungal associations in south Indian aquatic and wetland macrophytes.
 Journal of Botany, 2014. https://doi.org/10.1155/2014/173125 and the dataset/metadata may be found here: doi:10.6073/pasta/b331efa1734c5793978dbe844b981349.

 ## Storage and Security

 ## Access and Data Sharing

+a.
+The soil nutrient data generated will be shared in plain text formats such as .txt and .csv on GitHub such that Clean Water Services may monitor the research progress.
+A working metadata “.README” will accompany the uploaded data.

+b.
+The DNA/RNA data will be shared if the analysis and sharing of these large data files are financially viable.

+c.
+All published data sets will carry Creative Commons By Attribution (CCBY; https://creativecommons.org/licenses/by/4.0/)

+## Sharing limitations

+As the restoration locations are the property of Clean Water Services, public access to the exact restoration locations (GPS coordinates) will be limited to their sharing discretion.
+Locations will be referred to with individual, unique nomenclature when shared along with a generalized location based upon the Tualatin River’s hydrological units: 17090010.

 ## Archiving and Preservation

+a.
+Once the data is finalized, it will be shared in the ScholarsArchive@OSU  at the moment of publication or 2 years after data creation, whichever comes sooner.
+ScholarsArchive@OSU is committed to long-term accessibility and preservation of research data.

+b.
+Physical data sheets will be uploaded digitally and achieved as PDF/A’s with ScholarsArchive@OSU.
+The physical sheets will be filed and permanently stored with Clean Water Services.

+c.
+The physical soil samples will be cataloged and stored securely after final analysis with Clean Water Services.

+d.
+The physical mycorrhizal RNA/DNA samples will be stored using preservation techniques instructed by the Decomposition Lab until their analysis.
+After analysis, the generated sequences will be temporarily stored in the Forestry:Groups server, uploaded to ScholarsArchive@OSU, and backed onto a physical hard drive.
+This data will then be shared to a Clean Water Services server.
+This will ensure redundancy of these large datafiles.

+e.
+These data will remain secure and stored at stable conditions as long as support exists at Clean Water Services.